-In episode two, Mai cheats at the stairs-climbing game by recalling a "spell of resurrection".
-It's later revealed this is a password for Dragon Quest, and that what she enters is incorrect.
+In Episode 2, Mai cheats at the stairs-climbing game by recalling a "spell of resurrection".
+It's later revealed this is a password for Dragon Quest, and what she enters is incorrect.
 She was making an obscure video game reference that very few people would get (never mind her friends), and she's been getting it wrong all this time.
 Good thing she wasn't with another hardcore fan.

 Obscure in the West.
 In Japan, Dragon Quest is more popular than most religions.

 "First comes rock, then comes paper / You can't throw all of them..."
-Mai tries to in episode five and scores a Critical Hit.
+Mai tries to in Episode 5 and scores a Critical Hit.
 Then again, it might be because most people don't have a solid wooden statue handy.

 An interesting detail when you pay attention is that, while segments featuring the trio of Mio, Yukko, and Mai are frequently sprinkled with Mundane Made Awesome, the segments with the mad scientist, wind-up robot girl, and talking cat are far more mundane.

-In episode six, it is revealed that Nano is deathly afraid of cockroaches.
+In Episode 6, it is revealed that Nano is deathly afraid of cockroaches.
 It kinda makes sense that a robot wouldn't like bugs.